-Comparing the Top 4 TFSA vs RRSP Bank Accounts
+Comparing the Top 4 TFSA and RRSP Bank Accounts in Canada

 Keeping some savings stored in your TFSA or RRSP account to complement your investment is a smart move that’ll come in handy if you later need access to quick cash.

 You can achieve this if you open your Tax-Free Savings Account (TFSA) or RRSP with a bank that offers a high-interest rate.

 Let’s look at the best four in the table below.

 |First five months = 2.10%, and subsequently, you’ll earn 0.10%

 |$0 to $2,500 earns 0.25%, $2,500.01+ earns 1.25%

 From the table above, you can see the banks that have the most spectacular rates in Canada.
 Overall, you should have both a TFSA and RRSP.
 However, don’t forget to shop around for the best before you decide on one.